eisenherzz/The-Wanton-Role-Playing-WaRP-System/WaRP-en.md

 WaRP System Reference Document, Copyright 2012 John A. Nephew.
 Published under license by Trident, Inc. d/b/a Atlas Games; Authors Jonathan Tweet with Robin D. Laws; Editor Michelle Nephew.
 WaRP System Logo, Copyright 2012 Trident, Inc. d/b/a Atlas Games; Designer Michelle Nephew.
 END OF LICENSE

+## Glossary
+**Bonus Die** — An extra die rolled with the normal dice for an attempted action when the character has some advantage.
+Drop out the lowest die before tallying the total for the roll.

+**Experience Pool** — The number of dice that a character can use as bonus dice each game.
+They double as a measure of experience and can be “spent” to improve traits or develop new traits.

+**Fringe Powers** — Powers not readily recognized as possible by the mundane world, including abilities that could be classified as psychic or magical.

+**Game Moderator (GM)** — the person who coordinates the series (i.e. “gamemaster”).

+**GMC** — Game Moderator Character (i.e. NPC, or non-player-character), a character run by the game moderator.

+**Hit Points** — A measure of a character’s ability to take damage and punishment.
+If reduced to 0 hit points, you’re down and out of the fight.
+A character deep in the negatives is either dead or will die without medical care.

+**Round** — In combat, or other intense encounters, a unit of time in which a character can generally take one action.
+Represents about 3 seconds of time in the game world.

+**Penalty Die** — An extra die rolled with the normal dice when the character has some disadvantage.
+Drop out the highest die before totalling the roll.

+**PC** — Player character, a character run by one of the players.

+**Psychic Pool** — Represents how often a character can use psychic or fringe powers.

+**Series** — a string of related game sessions, a “campaign.”

+**Trait** — A feature of a character, representing a skill, personal characteristic, fringe power, talent, or aspect of one’s background.
+Traits are usually good, but some (called “flaws”) are bad.